Derived induction and restriction theory: Defect bases and -split spectra

 We now give a particularly deep example of the determination of the derived defect base of a $G$-ring spectrum.
 We do not know if it is possible to carry this out without the use of the Segal conjecture. \begin{thm} The derived defect base of $\bb{S}$ is equal to its defect base $\bb{\sAll}$.
 More generally if $T\subseteq \bZ\setminus\{0\}$ is a multiplicatively closed subset, then the derived defect base of $\bb{S[T^{-1}]}$ is equal to its defect base $\bb{\sAll}[T^{-1}]$.
 Consequently, if $M$ is an $\bb{S[T^{-1}]}$-module, then $\bb{M}$ is $\bb{\sAll}[T^{-1}]$-nilpotent. \end{thm} \begin{proof}

 We first bound \emph{above} the derived defect base of $\underline{S[T^{-1}]}$ as claimed.
-In fact, it suffices (cf. \cite[Prop.~\ref{S-reducetopropersubgroups}]{MNNa}) to show that: \begin{enumerate} \item $\underline{S}$ is nilpotent (even split) for the family $\bb{\sAll}$. \item If $G$ is a $p$-group for a prime number $p $ invertible in $\mathbb{Z}[ T^{-1}]$, then $\underline{S[T^{-1}]}$ is nilpotent (even split) for the family consisting of the trivial group. \end{enumerate}
+We will prove the following two items: \begin{enumerate} \item $\underline{S}$ is nilpotent (even split) for the family $\bb{\sAll}$. \item If $G$ is a $p$-group for a prime number $p $ invertible in $\mathbb{Z}[ T^{-1}]$, then $\underline{S[T^{-1}]}$ is nilpotent (even split) for the family consisting of the trivial group. \end{enumerate} By \cite[Prop.~\ref{S-reducetopropersubgroups}]{MNNa}, to see that $\underline{S}$ is $\sAll[T^{-1}]$-nilpotent, it suffices to show that if $G$ is not a $p$-group for some $p$ noninvertible in $\mathbb{Z}[T^{-1}]$, then $\underline{S}$ is nilpotent for the family of proper subgroups.
+So the two items above are certainly sufficient.